henrywu2019/BentoML/docs/source/concepts.rst

           return postprocessing(model_output)

-When using DataframeInput, BentoML will convert the inference requests sent from the client, either in the form of a JSON HTTP request or a CSV file, into a :code:`pandas.DataFrame` object and pass it down to the user-defined API function.
+When using DataframeInput, Kappa will convert the inference requests sent from the client, either in the form of a JSON HTTP request or a CSV file, into a :code:`pandas.DataFrame` object and pass it down to the user-defined API function.